 What are we doing about it?

-The Police Federation is campaigning for an appropriate legislative change that reflects the high standard to which Police Officers are trained to be taken into consideration.
-We are being supported in this by backbench Conservative MP, Sir Henry Bellingham, who introduced his Emergency Response Drivers (Protections) Ten Minute Rule Bill in Parliament on 20 December 2017.
-The Bill was accepted with cross party sponsors and no dissent and is due a second reading on Friday 6 July 2018.
+The Police Federation supported backbench Conservative MP, Sir Henry Bellingham's Emergency Response Drivers (Protections) Ten Minute Rule Bill in Parliament in December 2017.
+The Bill was accepted with cross party sponsors but to date has not received a second reading.